kCottrell-dev/Group-Project/README.md

 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo
+You can use it for a little demo as to what an ordering system would look like
+online.
+You can get information on how they program their online ordering, this
+help you in the future programming systems that order.

 ## Notes